By 2024, the demographics (race, ethnicity, and gender) of USHG's employees will match those of New York City's population.

 At USHG we believe that 51%ers come from all races, backgrounds, cultures, and walks of life.
 We want diverse perspectives in our company to help us fulfill our mission of nourishing lives through Enlightened Hospitality.

-We believe that seeking and maintaining a diverse workplace, starting with leadership – diverse perspectives, backgrounds, and skills – is the best way for us to take care of our employees, guests, community, suppliers, and investors.
+We believe that seeking and maintaining a diverse and inclusive workplace, starting with leadership, is the best way for us to take care of our employees, guests, community, suppliers, and investors.
 We believe that the strongest team of hospitality professionals can only be built with members across the full spectrum of race, color, creed, ethnicity, national origin, ancestry, citizenship status, religion, sex, age, disability, veteran status, marital status or partnership status, familial status, caregiver status, sexual orientation, gender identity, gender expression and beyond.

 "Becoming a more diverse workplace is fundamental to offering genuine hospitality and succeeding as a flourishing business.
 Only by widening our collective worldview will we be fully able to care for our entire community of stakeholders. " -Danny Meyer, CEO Union Square Hospitality Group